Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 2.1 UTXO Model: Digital Cash, Not Digital Banking#

-Cash vs Banking: Mental Model#
+Cash vs Banking: A Mental Model#

 Traditional Banking (account model):

-• Account shows balance: $500
+• Your account shows a balance: $500

-• Spending $350 simply deducts from balance
+• Spending $350 simply deducts from your balance

-• Result: Balance updated to $150
+• Result: Account balance updates to $150

-• No need to handle ‘change’
+• No need to handle “change”

 Bitcoin UTXO Model (cash model):

-• Instead: concrete ‘bills’: one $200 and three $100
+• Instead, you have specific “bills”: one $200 bill and three $100 bills

-• To spend $350, must provide $400 in bills ($200 + $100 + $100)
+• To spend $350, you must provide $400 worth of bills ($200 + $100 + $100)

-• Receive $50 change as new ‘bills’
+• You receive $50 in change as a new “bill”

-• Result: Now have one $100 and one $50
+• Result: You now have one $100 bill and one $50 bill

 UTXO Model in Practice#